Click tabs above to view the Excerpts or click HERE to view the Table of Contents.

 All rights reserved

-Chapter 1 - Claims of Palestinians* and Israelis to the Holy Land
+Chapter 1 - The stage is set: Conflicting claims of Palestinians and Israelis to the Holy Land and the origins of Zionist immigration

 At the beginning of the 20th Century, most of the inhabitants of the “Holy Land”, the land we now know as Israel and Palestine, were Muslims, with a large minority of Christians and a smaller minority of Jews.
-Christians and Jews were considered by Muslims to be “People of the Book” (The Bible, Torah and the Quran-al-Kitab).** These peoples are the origins of the Palestinians.
-In the Palestinian narrative, the Palestinians consider themselves as the “the sons of the soil” living on this land for millennia and this gave them prior rights of ownership and occupation.
+Christians and Jews were considered by Muslims to be "Ahl al-Kitab", or “People of the Book” (i.e., of the Bible or Torah).
+In the Palestinian (predominantly Islamic) narrative, the Palestinians consider themselves as the “the sons of the soil”, living on this land for at least 1,400 years, and that this gave them prior rights of ownership and occupation.

-By comparison, the majority of Jews in the world lived (and still live) in “Diaspora”, an existential state of exile from their historic homeland.
-In the 1880’s, Jews of the fledging Zionist movement made a claim to Palestine as their homeland and later, in conjunction with Great Britain through the Balfour Declaration (1917), asserted their ownership of the land as an act of reclaiming what was taken from them by the forces of history.
+Until the nineteenth century, the majority of the Jews worldwide lived (and about half of them still live) in the “Diaspora”, an existential state of exile from their historic homeland of Eretz Yisrael.
+About 8 million Jews, the vast majority of them at the time, lived in Eastern Europe and only about 24,000 Jews lived in the Holy Land (see Note 1).
+Jews in the Diaspora were subjected to inequality, discrimination and, at times, persecutions and pogroms.
+All of these conditions were intensified during the second half of the nineteenth century.
+At the same time, influenced by the ideas of Enlightenment and the ideology of nationalism and pushed by their maltreatment, some Jews turned to the than embryonic Zionist national movement.
+In the 1880’s, Jews of the fledgling Zionist movement made a claim to Palestine as their homeland, and later, in conjunction with Great Britain through the 1917 Balfour Declaration (see Chapter 4), asserted their ownership of the land, as an act of reclaiming what was taken from them by the forces of history.
 In the Jewish/Israeli narrative, the destruction of the Jewish Kingdoms of antiquity through Roman persecution and conquest, followed by the epic sufferings of the Diaspora, were justifications for a new Jewish homeland in the place where it all began, the Holy Land.

-The earliest Jewish immigrants from the Diaspora came to Palestine in small numbers during Ottoman rule.
-The early Jewish settlements were highly individualistic and there was no emergence of nationalistic thinking.
-Later, however, in the period of 1903 to 1914 (the second phase of Jewish immigration), leading Zionist thought was to establish a national economy and autonomy within the Ottoman Empire.
-The rise of Arab nationalism began during this period.
-After 1918, with the collapse of the Ottoman Empire, Jewish immigration accelerated in cooperation between the British Empire and the Zionist movement, and large numbers of immigrants came to Palestine under the protection of the British Mandate.
+Later, in the period of 1903 to 1914, (the second phase of Jewish immigration), leading Zionist thought was to establish a national economy and autonomy within the Ottoman Empire.
+The rise of Arab nationalism began during this period (see Note 3).
+After 1918, with the collapse of the Ottoman Empire, Jewish immigration accelerated in cooperation between the British Empire and the Zionist movement, and large numbers of immigrants came to Palestine with British Mandate approval and, since the late 1930s, without permits.

-The Jewish immigrants bought land from Palestinians with large landholdings (mostly absentee owners) and from other resident Arab land owners.
-The cultural alienation between the conservative Muslim Palestinian population and the modern Jewish-Zionist-European immigrants, who spoke European languages and wore European clothing, was the beginning of what became the Palestinian/Israeli conflict.
+The Jewish immigrants bought land from Palestinians with large landholdings (mostly absentee owners), and from other resident Arab landowners.
+The cultural alienation between the traditional Palestinian population and the modern Jewish-Zionist-European immigrants, who spoke European languages and wore European clothing, was the beginning of what became the Palestinian/Israeli conflict.
 By 1948, 7% of the land of Palestine had been purchased by Jewish-Zionist organizations, 54% of that through the Jewish National Fund, an organization established for this purpose in 1901.
 70% of the land purchased had been from large landowners.

-* * In the latter half of the 18th Century, an estimated 5,000 Jews lived in what was to become Mandate Palestine – out of a total population of approximately 250,000-300,000 of which 25,000 were Christians, several thousand were Druze, and the remaining majority Sunni Muslims.
+2. In the latter half of the 18th Century, an estimated 5,000 Jews lived in what was to become Mandate Palestine, out of a total population of approximately 250,000-300,000 of which 25,000 were Christians, several thousand were Druze, and the remaining majority Sunni Muslims.
 In the period just before the First Aliyah in 1882, the estimated number of Jews had reached 24,000.
-This first wave of immigration raised the estimated number of Jews to 50,000.
-(From Mark Tessler’s A History of the Israeli-Palestinian Conflict.)
+This first wave of immigration boosted the estimated number of Jews to 50,000 (from: Mark Tessler, A History of the Israeli-Palestinian Conflict, Indiana University Press, 1994, p.
+20).

 Return to Top